 Namco Bandai has recently created a freemium mobile game in which players may construct their own model robot and fight their way through a single-player storyline mode.
 Alternatively, players can test their mettle against other live pilots in the arena to see who has the best abilities.

 The models of well-known Gundam robots are properly recreated on the screen of the player’s smartphone, which results in some fairly incredible visuals for a mobile game.
 The controls have been streamlined to provide for a more pleasant portable experience as well.

-Swiping in the correct direction is all that is required to move about; much of the work in close quarters fighting is handled automatically, and the use of ranged weapons and special abilities are reduced to the touch of a single button.
+Swiping in the correct direction is all that is required to move about; much of the work in close-quarters fighting is handled automatically, and the use of ranged weapons and special abilities is reduced to the touch of a single button.

 In Gundam Breaker Mobile, you play a random gacha machine, and you win all of these various pilots and components from the machine.
 Due to the fact that this is a freemium game, the narrative mode rewards players with premium cash at a glacial pace.
 You also have the option to spend actual money on them if you want to advance more quickly.

 It will take an extraordinary amount of money and luck for Gundam fans who want to gather a full set of their favorite Gundam model from the classic anime series.